Cray-HPE/docs-csm/500-UAS-UAI-ADMIN-AND-USER-GUIDE.md

 127.0.0.1 - - [03/Feb/2021 22:15:32] "DELETE /v1/uas?uai_list=uai-vers-32079250 HTTP/1.1" 200 -
 ```

 If an error had occurred in UAS that error would likely show up here.
-Because there are two replicas of `cray-uas-mgr` running, the logging of interest may be in the other pod, so apply the same command to the other pod if the information isn't here.
+Because there are two replicas of `cray-uas-mgr` running, the logging of interest may be in the other pod, so apply the same command to the other pod if the information is not here.

 ### Getting Log Output from UAIs <a name="main-trouble-uailogs"></a>

-Sometimes a UAI will come up and run but won't work correctly.
+Sometimes a UAI will come up and run but will not work correctly.
 It is possible to see errors reported by elements of the UAI entrypoint script using the `kubectl logs` command.
 First find the UAI of interest.
 This starts by identifying the UAI name using the CLI:

 ```
 ncn-m001-pit# cray uas admin uais list